+JOAN JARA, in her individual capacity,)

-and in her capacity as the personal representative of the ESTATE OF VICTOR JARA,)
+and in her capacity as the personal)

+representative of the ESTATE OF

+VÍCTOR JARA,)

-AMANDA JARA TURNER, in her individual capacity,)
+AMANDA JARA TURNER, in her individual capacity,)))

-marviadar capacity,)

-and MANUELA BUNSTER, in her individual capacity,)
+and MANUELA BUNSTER, in her individual capacity,)))

-,) Case No. 6:13-cv-01426-RBD-GJK
+Plaintiffs,) Case No. 6:13-cv-01426-RBD-GJK

-Plaintiffs,)

-V.)
+rigintiiris,)

+v.)

-PEDRO PABLO BARRIENTOS NÚÑEZ,)
+PEDRO PABLO BARRIENTOS NÚÑEZ,)))

-Defendant.)
+Defendant.)) )

-FIRST AMENDED COMPLAINT
+THIRD AMENDED COMPLAINT